St Pancras to Dracula’s Castle by train is three holidays in one

 One of the things that strikes you most about travelling across Europe by rail is the lack of hassle.
 By following the right itinerary, and assuming everything runs on schedule, it’s an experience which can almost be ambled through.
 You pass from city to city, settle on board one train then another, watch the scenery shift by, see fellow passengers come and go.
 It’s a journey to be soaked up and enjoyed; you end up noticing the little details.
 By 2.15pm I’m in Budapest, with five hours to fill before the sleeper train into Romania.
 I unshoulder my backpack at the left-luggage office then explore.

-The final leg of my journey is waiting on Platform 1 of Budapest Keleti Station: a blue sleeper train heading for the mountain-ringed town of Braşov.
+The final leg of my journey is waiting on platform one of Budapest Keleti station: a blue sleeper train heading for the mountain-ringed town of Braşov.
 I buy some picnic supplies – bread, cheese, tomatoes, local wine – then step on board.
 My cabin is simple, with a neat single bed and a basin.
 We roll into the Eastern European evening.
-At around 10.30pm I’m visited by the Hungarian border guards, then half an hour later by their Romanian counterparts, then I sleep.
+At around 10.30pm, I’m visited by the Hungarian border guards, then half an hour later by their Romanian counterparts, then I sleep.

 In the morning I wake in Transylvania.
 There’s a soft mizzle over the hills when I disembark, but I’ve arrived.
 Bran Castle – of Dracula fame – sits a few miles away, and beyond that are wild bears and swathes of virgin forest, one of the continent’s last wildernesses.
 A little over 48 hours ago I was stepping onto the pavements of Bloomsbury, being serenaded by a blackbird, and five trains later I’ve reached the other edge of Europe.
 Who says Romania’s far-flung?